 Custodial credit risk is the risk that in the event of a bank or counterparty failure, CDA will not be able to recover its deposits or the value of its collateral securities that are in the possession of an outside party.
-This money market fund is held in trust by the trustee, kept separate from the assets of the bank and from other trust accounts and are held in CDA's name.
+As of June 30, 2006 and 2005, CDA's investments were not subject to custodial credit risk under GASB Statement No. 40.
+This money market fund is held in trust by the trustee, kept separate from the assets of the bank and from other trust accounts and is held in CDA's name.